-On this day, Jan 15, in 1559, the coronation of Queen Elizabeth I as queen regnant of England and Ireland took place at Westminster Abbey, London, but was this monarch's reign fraught with lies?
+On Jan 15, in 1559, the coronation of Queen Elizabeth I as queen regnant of England and Ireland took place at Westminster Abbey, London, but was this monarch's reign fraught with lies?

 Elizabeth I presented a reign filled with progress, riches and happiness; but behind the scenes, things were far from joyous.
 Did Elizabeth I used public relations, political strategies and personal games to present a united front to both her subjects and her enemies?